 If you use a framework like Laravel, Symfony, or CodeIgniter, the connection is even easier, since you already have the Inspector instance in the container.

-Learn more about Observability in the documentation.
+Learn more about Monitoring in the documentation.

 Go to the official documentation